 - Low shrinkage after curing

-When the epoxy resin is mixed with a co-reactant, also known as a curing agent, the chemical reaction depends on the curing agent and may begin as soon as the two chemicals are mixed and depending on the formulation can become solid very quickly or delayed depending on your requirements.
+When the epoxy resin is mixed with a co-reactant, also known as a curing agent, the chemical reaction depends on the curing agent and may begin as soon as the two chemicals are mixed, and depending on the formulation, can become solid very quickly or be delayed, depending on your requirements.

-Manufacturers make automotive parts, aerospace devices, sports equipment, and hundreds of other profiles with compounds that are strengthened with epoxy resin.
+Manufacturers make automotive parts, aerospace devices, sports equipment, and hundreds of other products using compounds strengthened with epoxy resin.

-Alternatively, if you pour coating epoxy into a mold, you’ll need to pour multiple thin layers and wait for the material to cure between applications.
-Otherwise, the heat generated from the material poured in a large mass will accelerate the chemical reaction and cause yellowing or cracking.
+Alternatively, if you pour epoxy coating into a mold, you’ll need to pour multiple thin layers and wait for the material to cure between applications.
+Otherwise, the heat generated by the material, when poured in large quantities, will accelerate the chemical reaction and cause yellowing or cracking.

 Questions about Your Application

 Epoxy resin systems can be tailor-made to suit unique project needs.
-Manufacturers use a variety of co-reactants, including, for example, polyfunctional amines, phenols, and alcohols all of which produce slightly different results.
+Manufacturers use a variety of co-reactants, including polyfunctional amines, phenols, and alcohols, which produce slightly different results.
 The type of base epoxy and additives in the formula can also change the resin’s viscosity and intrinsic properties.

 - Do you need the epoxy to have any special properties?